bio-tools/biotoolsDocs/governance.rst

 Danish Node staff are responsible for reporting software development and curation priorities, and progress, to the ELIXIR-DK Management.

-registry-dev will assemble virtually or in person as circumstances dictate, in meetings with open agenda and followed up with actions and notes on key recommendations.  registry-dev members are signed up to the the `registry-core mailing list <http://biotools.readthedocs.io/en/latest/contributors_guide.html#mailing-list>`_.
+registry-dev will assemble virtually or in person as circumstances dictate, in meetings with open agenda and followed up with actions and notes on key recommendations.

 Thematic editors
 ^^^^^^^^^^^^^^^^